qriosa/SParry/tutorials.md

 ## Quick start tutorial

 This section is an introduction to help beginners of `SParry` get started quickly.
+You can also see these in [demo.py](https://github.com/LCX666/SParry/blob/main/demo.py).

 ### step1. cd to the current root directory